WHAT IS THE CHASE 5/24 RULE AND WHY DOES IT MATTER?

 Sapphire cards:

-• You can only hold one card from the Sapphire family at a time: either the Chase Sapphire Preferred® Card (CSP) or the Chase Sapphire Reserve® (CSR).
+• You can now hold both the Chase Sapphire Preferred® Card (CSP) and the Chase Sapphire Reserve®(CSR) at the same time which is fantastic news!

 Co-Branded Chase cards (airline and hotel cards)